 Since the release of WP 5.3 you can customize each column more easily than before.
 The new added slider in block’s Inspector allows you quickly and conveniently change the column width.
 This feature also ensures that all content inserted in the column is perfectly distributed.

 Columns block is special because you can create multiple blocks with it.
 Until new version was released it was pretty hard to work with individual blocks.
 When you wanted to add some block, you didn’t know exactly where to click.
 Thanks to Block appender (and its differentiation by background color) it’s easier to insert content to the proper column.

 Beauty of Columns block is that each column can nest other blocks.
 It can be Paragraph, Image block or button block.
 Maximum number of columns is 6, you can therefore create multi-column content as you need.
 As mentioned earlier on, to present products you can add product image, name, price and button side-by-side.

 You can also use several column blocks one under another to create grid.
 You can use it to present your services or promotion of important features.

 As we already mentioned, you can nest other blocks inside columns.
 Each nested block has all it’s settings available.
 That means that if you add Image block into column, you can edit it exactly the same way as in standalone Image block.

 Releasing WordPress block editor and availability of using columns in pages and posts significantly simplified the way users are able to work with content.
 Thanks to WordPress Columns block it’s no longer important to use 3rd party solutions or write HTML code.
 Adding or deleting columns is possible using few clicks.
 Everything is very intuitive and fast also for less techie users.

 Your content in multi-columns layout will be nicely aligned into grid.
 It will also look good in responsive version right away.

-We’re working hard on new Citadela WordPress theme, that is specially developed for WordPress block editor.
-Learn more what is coming in Citadela.
+We were working hard on new Citadela WordPress theme, that is specially developed for WordPress block editor.
+Learn more about Citadela theme and available layout packs.